pirminrehm/ng-mf-lib/README.md

-# Angular Multi-Repo Module Federation Example (Micro Frontends)
+# Angular Multi-Repo Webpack Module Federation Example (Micro Frontends)

+## The Shared Lib

-This repo is part of the angular mlti-repo module federation example, explained [here](https://github.com/pirminrehm/ng-mf-shell#readme).
+This repository is part of an Angular mlti-repo Webpack Module Federation example, explained [here](https://github.com/pirminrehm/ng-mf-shell#readme).

-## Provide the Shared Lib
+### Provide the Shared Lib

 To provide the lib, run: